kbazow/xTuring-KB/README.md

 - [x] Evaluation of LLM models
 - [ ] INT3, INT2, INT1 low-precision fine-tuning support
 - [ ] Support for Stable Diffusion

+## Belongs to Harvard, stochasticai group.
+Pulled locally for personal use.